When I see or hear this word on its own, I think of two words.

 A life of quality is the result of a life of discipline.

-From athletes to artists, farmers to scholars, and business-people to stay-at-home parents, discipline is a daily implementation.
-It sounds specific and strategic but I promise, it’s not.
+From athletes to artists, farmers to scholars, and business-people to stay-at-home individuals, discipline is a daily implementation.
+It sounds specific and strategic, but I promise it’s not.
+Look through the lens of a photographer.
+Our quality of life depends on the resolutions we make.
+The quality of a picture depends on its resolution.

 Self-discipline, self-control, self-esteem, and so on, is practiced.